tokkonopapa/WordPress-IP-Geo-Block/test/bin/README.md

 Measuring impact of broute-force attack
 =======================================

-The `attack.sh` can mesure the load of the server caused by malicios burst access using [apache bench][ApacheBench].
+The `attack.sh` is a shell program which can mesure the load on the server caused by malicios burst access using [apache bench][ApacheBench].

 ### Usage: ###